vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 So basically what the formula says is the kmer coverage for a genome is equal to the mean read coverage * the number of kmers per read divided by the read length.

-Because you know L (your mean read length) and k (the kmer you used to estimate peak kmer coverage) and you've calculated M (soapdenovo comes with a script called kmerfreq that will this), you simply solve the equation for N as:
+Because you know L (your mean read length) and k (the kmer you used to estimate peak kmer coverage) and you've calculated M, you simply solve the equation for N as:

 N = M / (( L - k + 1 )/ L ) and calculate N.